plainblack/Lacuna-Server-Open/docker/README.md

     $ ./startdev.sh

-This will run in the current terminal session, type ctrl-c to terminate the server at any time. type 'exit' to exit the docker container and return to the host and close the container.
+This will run in the current terminal session, type ctrl-c to terminate the script at any time.

-If you make changes to the server code (in the host environment) you will need to do so from a separate terminal session and then restart the server in this terminal session.
+If you want to make changes to the code, it is best to do so from your host environment (simply because you will have better tools and editors).

+When you are ready to test, just stop this script with ctrl-c and restart it.

+Type 'exit' to exit the docker container and return to the host and stop the container.